soarlab/maline/README.md

         repo init -u https://android.googlesource.com/platform/manifest

+    1. When prompted, configure Repo with your real name and email address.
+You will need an email address that is connected with a registered Google account.

+3. Additional Information

     To check out a branch other than "master", specify it with -b:

         repo init -u https://android.googlesource.com/platform/manifest -b android-4.4.2_r2